Fans React To ‘Supernatural’ Ending After 15 Seasons

 Supernatural stars Jensen Ackles, Jared Padalecki, and Misha Collins shattered the hearts of fans everywhere earlier today when they took to social media – in an emotional video – to announce Season 15 would be the finale of The CW series.

 It has been just six hours since the trio announced the end of the series on various social media platforms.
-It didn’t take long for the show’s cult-like following to shower the three actor’s social media announcements as fans reacted to the news.
+It didn’t take long for the show’s cult-like following to shower the three actors’ social media announcements as fans reacted to the news.

-Jared Padalecki – who plays the role of Sam Winchester in the series – has a Twitter following that is just shy of three million.
-In six hours, his following showered his announcement post with just shy of 8,000 comments, over 20,000 retweets, and just shy of 70,000 likes.
+Jared Padalecki, who plays the role of Sam Winchester in the series, has a Twitter following that is just shy of 3 million.
+In six hours, his following showered his announcement post with almost 8,000 comments, over 20,000 retweets, and just shy of 70,000 likes.

-Jensen Ackles – who plays the role of Dean Winchester – has a Twitter following that is just a little lower than his co-star Jared.
-His followers also showered his Twitter announcement with over 3,000 comments, over 9,000 retweets, and just shy of 50,000 likes.
+Jensen Ackles, who plays the role of Dean Winchester, has a Twitter following that is just a little lower than his co-star Jared.
+His followers also showered his Twitter announcement with more than 3,000 comments, over 9,000 retweets, and just shy of 50,000 likes.

-Ackles – who has a much larger Instagram following – also shared the announcement with is 7.2 million followers in two video clip posts.
+Ackles, who has a much larger Instagram following, also shared the announcement with is 7.2 million followers in two video clip posts.
 The first video post has accumulated 1.5 million views and the second recently broke 700,000 views.

-Misha Collins – who plays the role of Castiel – also has just shy of three million Twitter followers, coming in just below Jared and a little above Jensen.
+Misha Collins, who plays the role of Castiel, also has just shy of 3 million Twitter followers, coming in just below Jared and a little above Jensen.
 His announcement status accumulated just shy of 3,000 comments, over 9,000 retweets, and 40,000 likes.

 "Supernatural" Is Finally Ending And The SPNFamily Is In Shambles https://t.co/T7ppioRrRq